Helen Hyslop: Life and character

 Little detail is extant regarding Ellen/Helen or Nelly, other than her good looks.
 The daughter, also Ellen/Helen, after retiring, lived until the age of ninety-eight in the same little back street in Moffat where she had been born.
-The daughter is said in an 1887 report in the Pall Mall Gazette to have born a strong physical likeness to Robert Burns's portraits when she was young and even retained a strong resemblance to her death, having similar contours of her face and the poet's dark, bright eyes.
+The daughter is said in an 1887 report in the Pall Mall Gazette to have borne a strong physical likeness to Robert Burns's portraits when she was young and even retained a strong resemblance to her death, having similar contours of her face and the poet's dark, bright eyes.

 This daughter entered service at around the age of seven and eventually married a Mr Armstrong who died many years before her.
 Helen Armstrong worked for 30 years at the Buccleuch Arms in Thornhill as a cook.
 The hotel was then run by the Glendinning family and she only left when the last of that family died.

 Helen Armstrong's mental faculties are also said to have additionally indicated her parentage, for "her conversational powers and her quickness of repartee were most amusing anmd attractive".
 She was popular and in her old age was well cared for by friends, her husband having died many years before and she had no family of her own.